su-ntu-ctp/5m-data-2.5-data-warehouse/README.md

 Learners will be able to:

 - Developing a Dwh on Google Cloud Platform (GCP) BigQuery.
-- Transform and load data into a dimensional model using dbt.
+- Transform and load data into a dimensional model using Dbt.
-- Test and deploy dbt models.
+- Test and deploy Dbt models.

 ## Lesson Plan